web-padawan/webcomponents.today/content/intro/index.md

 One last thing: let me also introduce myself.
 I'm Serhii Kulykov, a software engineer from Ukraine.
 As you might have heard, there is an ongoing war and the russian invasion of my country.
-And I'm writing these words just two days after the huge blackout caused by russian missile strikes, so this project may encounter challenges.
+And I'm writing these words just one week after the huge blackout caused by russian missile strikes, so this project may encounter challenges.
 If you want to support my work, please [support Ukraine](https://stand-with-ukraine.pp.ua/) instead.

 If you have any feedback or ideas on how to improve this project, let's get in touch!
 My hope is that